Are you mindful of your public speaking habits, especially the bad ones?

 ‘What if they know more than me?’

 ‘What if they ask me a question I can’t answer?’

-Developing your presentation and public speaking skills adds enormous value to so many areas of your life and it’s not something any of us should reserve exclusively for the workplace.
+Developing your presentation and public speaking skills adds enormous value to so many areas of your life.
+It’s not something any of us should reserve exclusively for the workplace.
 Sometimes the best place to start is by learning from the mistakes others have made before us.

-Avoiding or overcoming the 6 habits on this naughty list will serve you and your audience extremely well.
+Avoiding or overcoming the 6 public speaking habits on this naughty list will serve you and your audience extremely well.